Goldback

 The Goldback is a fractional gold commercial product marketed as a local currency and commodity which has seen limited use in some U.S. states, and is sold and marketed by Goldback, Inc. of Utah.
 The Goldback contains a thin layer of gold within a polymer coating equivalent to 1/1000 of an ounce.

 Overview

 Goldbacks are shaped like banknotes but contain a small amount of 24 karat gold.
 The gold is contained between two layers of clear, decorated polyester.
-Goldbacks are sold in increments labelled 1/2, 1, 2, 5, 10, 25, 50, and 100 each containing proportionally larger amounts of gold.
+Goldbacks are typically sold in increments labelled 1/2, 1, 2, 5, 10, 25, 50, and 100, each containing proportionally larger amounts of gold.
+The value of each denomination is derived from the current gold spot price; a 1 Goldback contains 1/1000 of a troy ounce, so its melt value equals the spot price of gold divided by 1,000.
 Goldbacks are minted by Valaurum, a private mint.

 Valaurum uses a vacuum deposition process to fuse gold together into thin sheets encased in a plastic film designed to hold the gold.